Ajay-Devcenter/stripe-payments-demo/README.md

 The frontend code for the demo is in the `public/` directory.

-There are a couple implementations of the server, all located in the `server/` directory.
-Instructions for running the [Node.js server](/server/node) are below, but if you're more comfortable with Python you can find a README explaining how to run the [Python version](/server/python) in the `server/python` directory.
-Both servers contain the same endpoints to handle requests from the frontend and interact with the [Stripe libraries](https://stripe.com/docs/libraries).
+There are a couple server implementations, all located in the [`server/`](/server) directory.
+Instructions for running the [Node.js server](/server/node) are below, but if you're more comfortable with Python you can find a README explaining how to run the [Python version](/server/python) in the `server/python/` directory.
+Both servers have the same endpoints to handle requests from the frontend and interact with the [Stripe libraries](https://stripe.com/docs/libraries).

 ### Requirements